-- Digestion problems – the sugar content in walnuts is not too high, but it must be mentioned as a potential risk for the digestion.
+- Digestion problems – The sugar content in walnuts is not too high, but it must be mentioned as a potential risk for digestion.
 If guinea pigs consume sugars, the digestion can be painful, resulting in loose stool.

-- Risk of allergies and choking – the organisms of guinea pigs are very gentle, so you can’t really know whether the guinea pigs will have a walnut allergy or not but walnut allergies are very common for them.
-Also, the walnuts have an uneven shape and they are crunchy, and this could be a choking hazard for the cavies.
+- Risk of allergies and choking – You can’t really know whether the guinea pigs will have a walnut allergy or not, but walnut allergies are very common for them.
+Also, the walnuts have an uneven shape and are crunchy, and this could be a choking hazard for the cavies.

 Quick Facts on Walnuts

-- Walnuts cultivation dates back to 7000 BC.
+- Walnut cultivation dates back to 7000 BC.

-- The Romans and Greeks used the walnuts for medicinal purposes.
+- The Romans and Greeks used walnuts for medicinal purposes.

-- The walnut is native to the Balkans, then to the east to the Himalayas, all the way to the southwest of China.
+- The walnut is native to the Balkans, then to the East to the Himalayas, and all the way to the Southwest of China.

-- The walnut oil is very popular as a salad dressing.
+- Walnut oil is very popular as a salad dressing.